MohamadRezaRS/askcael-demo/README.md

 - **Multi-title cap** — cases 5 and 6 cap the number of referenced movies actually fed into the HyDE generation step at 2, to keep the prompt short and the resulting hypothetical summary focused.
 If more than 2 titles are mentioned, the LLM selects which 2 are most relevant to the user's request rather than taking them in listed order.
 - **State Preservation** — the original raw user query and any extracted constraints are carried through the entire pipeline as state.
 Both the re-ranking step and the final generation step evaluate candidates against this preserved original intent, not just the transformed anchor vector.
 - **Retrieval** — the installed SQL Server 2025 instance supports the `VECTOR` column type but not built-in semantic search, so the pipeline pulls candidate vectors from the matching MSSQL table (Google or offline, whichever is active) into Python and computes true cosine similarity (dot product divided by norms) with NumPy to get the top-N nearest movies
-- **Re-ranking** — a second LLM pass re-scores the retrieved candidates against the original user intent and constraints, correcting cases where embedding similarity alone picked a merely-adjacent result
+- **Retrieval & Short Summaries** — to drastically cut down on LLM context costs, the pipeline retrieves pre-generated 50-word `short_summary` versions of the candidate movies rather than their full-length 800-token summaries.
-- **Response generation** — the LLM turns the anchor movie, retrieved candidates, and original query into a natural-language recommendation, instructed to reference only the retrieved candidates (no invented titles)
+- **Combined Re-ranking & Generation** — rather than doing two separate expensive LLM calls (one to rank, one to write), a single LLM pass receives the top 10 retrieved `short_summary` candidates (~500 tokens total).
+It evaluates them against the preserved original user intent, selects between 3 and 5 of the most relevant titles, and writes the conversational response in one shot.
+No invented titles are allowed.
 - **Fallback for unclassifiable queries** — if a query doesn't cleanly fit any of the six cases, the pipeline does not guess or crash; it returns a fixed message telling the user the system can't help with that request as phrased and suggesting they try rephrasing, then keeps running normally for the next query.

 LangChain is used here specifically because it has existing abstractions that map onto these concepts (hypothetical-document embedding for query expansion, contextual compression / re-ranking retrievers) — the goal is to use those idioms rather than reimplementing this control flow from scratch.
 Self-correction (a confidence-check retry loop) is deliberately left out of this demo — see Future Work.